exercism/javascript/concepts/numbers/about.md

 ## Pitfalls

-Because numbers in JavaScript are floating point numbers, all math using these values is floating point math.
+Because numbers in JavaScript are floating-point numbers, all math using these values is floating-point math.
 Therefore, in JavaScript:

 ```javascript